SqlBak Blog

 The correct term is “SQL database backup”, because the backup is of the database and the data, and what you use is SQL to get the data from the database.

-What is a SQL backup?
+What is an SQL backup?

-A SQL backup, and we will refer to it from now on as a database backup, is a file or set of files containing a copy of the data in your database.
+An SQL backup, and we will refer to it from now on as a database backup, is a file or set of files containing a copy of the data in your database.

 What is the purpose of a backup?